pymupdf/PyMuPDF/docs/page.rst

       :arg float text_tolerance: Characters will be combined into words only if their distance is no larger than this value (points).
 Default is 3.
 Instead of this value, separate values can be specified for the dimensions using `text_x_tolerance` and `text_y_tolerance`.

       :arg tuple,list add_lines: Specify a list of "lines" (i.e. pairs of :data:`point_like` objects) as **additional**, "virtual" vector graphics.
 These lines may help with table and / or cell detection and will not otherwise influence the detection strategy.
 Especially, in contrast to parameters `horizontal_lines` and `vertical_lines`, they will not prevent detecting rows or columns in other ways.
-These lines will be treated exactly like "real" vector graphics in terms of joining, snapping, intersectiing, minimum length and containment in the `clip` rectangle.
+These lines will be treated exactly like "real" vector graphics in terms of joining, snapping, intersecting, minimum length and containment in the `clip` rectangle.
 Similarly, lines not parallel to any of the coordinate axes will be ignored.

+      :arg tuple,list add_boxes: Specify a list of rectangles (:data:`rect_like` objects) as **additional**, "virtual" vector graphics.
+These rectangles may help with table and / or cell detection and will not otherwise influence the detection strategy.
+Especially, in contrast to parameters `horizontal_lines` and `vertical_lines`, they will not prevent detecting rows or columns in other ways.
+These rectangles will be treated exactly like "real" vector graphics in terms of joining, snapping, intersecting, minimum length and containment in the `clip` rectangle.

+      :arg list paths: list of vector graphics in the format as returned be :meth:`Page.get_drawings`.
+Using this parameter will prevent the method to extract vector graphics itself.
+This is useful if the vector graphics are already available.
+This can save execution time significantly.

       .. image:: images/img-findtables.*